C.J. Uzomah Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Matchup vs. Detroit

-- Uzomah's one receiving yard in his one matchup against the Lions is 20.5 fewer than his over/under for Sunday's game.
+- Uzomah had one receiving yards in one career matchup against the Lions, 20.5 fewer than his receiving yards prop bet over/under for Sunday's game (21.5).

 - Uzomah caught a touchdown pass in that outing against the Lions.